 Here are four tips for creating an engaging holiday promotion.

 - Use video: Have a smartphone?
-Shoot a quick video to include in your next email newsletter.
+Shoot a quick video to post on Instagram.
 Whether it’s a product demo, customer testimonial, or just a look behind the scenes, videos are a great way to engage your customers this holiday season.

-- Showcase reviews: A recent study found that 90% of consumers read reviews before purchasing.
+- Showcase reviews: A recent study found that 97% of people read reviews for local businesses.
 Include relevant reviews, feedback, ratings, and quotes in your next email newsletter or share a link to your business’ Yelp page on your other social networks.

 - Ask questions: Sometimes all it takes to get people engaging with your content is asking them what’s on their mind.
 Asking questions lets your customers know you’re listening and shows you’re interested in a lot more than just making a sale.

 Tip: Consider using a “fill in the blank” on Facebook, instead of the typical question.
 Phrasing a statement like: “This Holiday Season I’m Most Excited About [BLANK]” and then asking fans to fill in the blank.
 It’s a great way to boost real engagement.

 5. Make it shareable